-I think the hardest part of it all was definately the IT - without Indie's help from 'Skin and Bones' I would have quit!
-I still find Marketing difficult but make the most of instragram and facebook for free advertising.
-I absolutely hate doing the accounts and VAT returns but its got to be done.
+I think the hardest part of it all was definitely the IT - without Indie's help from 'Skin and Bones' I would have quit!
+I still find Marketing difficult but make the most of Instagram and Facebook for free advertising.
+I absolutely hate doing the accounts and VAT returns but it’s got to be done.
 Also juggling everything is hard - I literally do everything - from sourcing the products to packaging them and sending them out - even loading up my Fiat 500 and going to the post office - often several times of day.
-Its not easy running the business, being a mum and doing the school run and walking the dogs, but thats the beauty of working from home.
-Although it makes sense to expand and get a premises, I prefer it this way for now anyway until the kids are older.
+It’s not easy running the business, being a mum and doing the school run and walking the dogs, but that’s the beauty of working from home.
+Although it makes sense to expand and get premises, I prefer it this way for now anyway until the kids are older.

 6. What went wrong in your first year?
 Few months if you haven’t been trading that long?